Visual-mov/Chip255/README.md

 # Chip255
 <img src="image.png" alt="Chip255" width="400"/>

 Chip255 is CHIP-8 interpreter/emulator written in the Processing programming language.
-This interpreter features a debug overlay to view the current state of the machine.
-This includes registers, the stack, and other variables such as the program counter and timers.
+This interpreter features a debug overlay to view the current state of the machine, which includes registers, the stack, and other variables such as the program counter and timers.
 For more information on CHIP-8, visit the [Wikipedia link](https://en.wikipedia.org/wiki/CHIP-8)

 The CHIP-8 uses a hexadecimal keypad for input.
 Chip255 maps each key like so:
 ```